OpenTidalFarm/OpenTidalFarm/README.md

 Positive directional derivative for linesearch    (Exit mode 8)
 ```
 In such case you can try following things:
-* If you have the "-ffast-math -march=native" compiler flags active (see above), try switching them off.
+* If you have the `-ffast-math -march=native` compiler flags active (see above), try switching them off.
 * Use finer mesh in the turbine site area.
 The numerical errors of representing the turbines might be dominating the problem.
-* Use a looser optimisation tolerance, by passing the "tol" parameter to maximize function.
+* Use a looser optimisation tolerance, by passing the `tol` parameter to maximize function.

 Contact
 =======